-- Your team has been getting bad results and no one wants to speak up or find out why.
+- Your team has been getting poor results and no one wants to speak up or find out why.

 - Important issues are not brought up in a timely manner to those who can do something about them.
 Only those near the water cooler hear the issues.

 - One of your employees has accused another of racist comments.
-He continually labels others that are not ?the same? as him.
+He continually labels others who are not the same as him.

 - You find yourself disagreeing with your boss and yet you act in meetings like you are fully supportive.
 The last person who disagreed was "shot on sight."

 - One of your employees loses his temper and yells at customers when under high stress.
 When you bring it up with him, he blames others.